 After running the 400 samples using OS Server, an R data frame can easily be obtained by clicking the download R data frame (Results) button on OS Server as depicted in Figure 13.
-To do the linear regression, we use the lm function in R. The results of the linear regression are listed in Tables 2-3.
+To do the linear regression, we use the lm function in R. The results of the linear regression are listed in Tables 2-3 with the standard error being reported at a 95% confidence interval.
 The results of Table 3 suggest the linear regression is a good fit to the data and the sensitivities or slopes for each Variable align with the results of the previous methods.

 Figure 13: Download R dataframe from OS Server